Bread Dad

 • If you do not have aluminum free baking powder, “regular” baking powder should work fine (as long as it is relatively fresh).
 However, I prefer to use aluminum free food ingredients when making food for my family.

-• Please use the suggested 9 x 5 bread pan to make this recipe.
-If you start using different sized pans, there is a greater potential for bread top collapses (less bread pan “wall” support for the quick bread as it rises), different interior batter to exterior bread ratios (thus the need for different baking lengths), etc.
+• Please use the suggested 9 x 5 inch bread pan to make my recipe.
+If you start using different sized pans, there is a greater potential for bread top collapses (potentially less bread pan “wall” support for the quick bread as it rises), different interior batter to exterior bread ratios (thus the need for different baking times – so more likely under or overbaked versus my recipe’s baking time), smaller pans are more likely to overflow, etc.

-• If you have a problem with a cranberry bread recipe, please make sure that you are following the recipe exactly (i.e. using the correct oven temperature), using the correct amounts of ingredients (i.e. don’t eyeball the measurements versus using a measuring cup or accidentally add a tablespoon when a teaspoon is called for), using the correct ingredients (i.e. baking soda/powder versus yeast or all purpose flour versus bread flour), etc. Please don’t “wing” things with recipes.
+• If you have a problem with a cranberry bread recipe, please make sure that you are following the recipe exactly (e.g. using the correct oven temperature), using the correct amounts of ingredients (e.g. don’t eyeball the measurements versus using a measuring cup or accidentally add a tablespoon when a teaspoon is called for), using the correct ingredients (e.g. baking soda/powder versus yeast or all purpose flour versus bread flour), etc. Please don’t “wing” things with recipes.

 • Always wear oven mitts/gloves when dealing with bread pans & a hot oven.

-• For other delicious quick bread ideas (i.e. banana bread, pumpkin bread or cornbread), please visit Bread Dad’s main section for Sweet Quick Bread Recipes.
+• For other delicious quick bread ideas (e.g. pumpkin bread and cornbread), please visit Bread Dad’s main section for Sweet Quick Bread Recipes.

 Reference Sources